 The views are incredible but the history alone makes it a hike in Italy that you cannot miss!

 If you’re looking for the best hikes in Italy, then Monte San Primo, and the whole Lake Como area, should feature on your bucket list.
 Lake Como is famous for its cute towns like Bellagio, however, the hiking beauty is really what it’s all about.

-With its 46km in length, 146km squared in size and distinctive “Y” shape, Lake Como is surrounded by mountains and is full of gorgeous viewpoints.
-There are loads of trails for every level, however my personal favourite is Monte San Primo.
+With its 46km in length, 146km squared in size, and distinctive “Y” shape, Lake Como is surrounded by mountains and is full of gorgeous viewpoints.
+There are loads of trails for every level, however, my personal favorite is Monte San Primo.
 Monte San Primo is 1682 meters high, and there are various trails that you can choose from to reach the peak.

-Personally I recommend taking the steeper and direct route up through the woods, and then the longer, more gradual and more scenic route down that goes along the mountain ridges.
+Personally, I recommend taking the steeper and direct route up through the woods, and then the longer, more gradual, and more scenic route down that goes along the mountain ridges.
 The hike itself is fairly challenging, especially if you take the steeper way up, but the views are well worth it.

 One of the best hiking routes in Italy is the Path of the Gods.
 It is a walking route that will amaze you!
 It used to be the only way to get from the town of Bomerano to the town of Nocelle.

 The path begins in Bomerano, there’s a bus stop here that buses from Amalfi go to.
 From there you can follow the white/red signs that say “02”.
 During the route, you will see amazing nature and stunning views of the Amalfi coast!
 At the end of the hiking route, you will end up in Nocelle.

 From here it’s only a short walk down some steps to the beautiful coastal town of Positano, which is a phenomenal place to visit.
 Also, when you visit this place, make sure to check out the many amazing photo spots in Positano.

 Positano is a great place to stay, but there are also buses that can take you back to Amalfi.

-9 - CORNA TRENTAPASSI IN LAGO D”ISEO: One of the most jaw-dropping hikes in Italy
+9) CORNA TRENTAPASSI IN LAGO D”ISEO: One of the most jaw-dropping hikes in Italy

 Have you ever climbed a mountain that inspired Leonardo da Vinci?
 Here’s a chance!
 According to many historians, Trentapassi is drawn in the background of Leonardo’s famous Mona Lisa painting.

 Corna Trentapassi is a beautiful mountain situated on the eastern side of Lago d’Iseo in the province of Brescia.
 At 1248msl, this steep and rocky peak juts a thousand meters above the shores of the lake, offering spectacular panoramic views.

 The hiking paths are well signed.
-It is recommended to take the path 263 for the ascent and 265 for the way down.
-The difficulty rating for this hiking in classified by path 263 – difficult (EE in Italian – for experienced hikers), path 265 – easy to intermediate (E in Italian – for hikers).
+It is recommended to take path 263 for the ascent and 265 for the way down.
+The difficulty rating for this hiking is classified by path 263 – difficult (EE in Italian – for experienced hikers), path 265 – easy to intermediate (E in Italian – for hikers).

-Upon your arriving to Vello, renting a car is the best option, even though a train connection with Brescia is available.
+Upon your arrival in Vello, renting a car is the best option, even though a train connection with Brescia is available.
 There’s free parking on Via Alcide de Gasperi, just at the northern end of the short road tunnel – right where the hiking path starts.
 There are two great restaurants you should visit if you are in the area – Two great restaurants – Trattoria Glisenti and Ristorante ai Frati.

-10 - PIETRA DI BISMANTOVA: Great options for hike the region of Emilia-Romagna
+10) PIETRA DI BISMANTOVA: Great options for hike the region of Emilia-Romagna

 The region of Emilia-Romagna is packed with beautiful landscapes and easy hiking spots, thanks to the Apennine Mountains, which initiate here.